jorgeazevedo/xenomai-lab/README.md

 Xenomai Lab comes bundled with several useful blocks, but adding new ones is easy.
 All blocks are stored in `~/.xenomailab/blocks`.
-To add a new one, simply run the `newblock.sh` script in that folder and add your new block to `blocks.conf`.
+To add a new one, simply run the `newblock.sh` script in that folder.

 Here's an example

     $ cd ~/.xenomailab/blocks/
     $ ./newblock.sh example_block

+If you start Xenomai Lab, you'll see your new block listed on the left-hand side under "Real-Time".

+If your block is not supposed to run in real-time, you can change it in the `blocks.conf` text-file in the blocks directory.

-    $ gedit blocks.conf
+    $ gedit ~/.xenomailab/blocks/blocks.conf

-Then add your block to list either under Real-Time, if it's a xenomai task, or Non Real-Time, if it's a standard linux program.

-Continuing the example
+There, you can see your block listed.

     [Real-Time]
     ...
     example_bock=square

-All done!

 ### Add some block settings